Joint Tenants or Tenants in Common

 It's important to be aware that there are certain tax implications when applying for a joint mortgage.
 The amount of tax you must pay may depend on whether you own the property as joint tenants or tenants in common, as this can affect the way your income is taxed.

-For joint mortgages, any rental income earned from the property will be split equally between all tenants and each person will need to declare their share of the income on their tax return.
+For joint mortgages, any rental income earned from the property will be split in the share of ownership between all tenants and each person will need to declare their share of the income on their tax return.

 If you’re a tenant in common, then any capital gains you make upon selling the property may be subject to Capital Gains Tax.
 You can check Capital Gains Tax on Property in 2023 here